HannahHealyQCA/1701QCA-Assessment2/index.md

 Joshua Smith is a South Australian miniaturist and former stencil artist.
 Smith's miniature work mainly focuses on the ofte overlooked aspects of the urban landscape.
 Smith depicts things like graffiti, abandoned locations, rust and decay.
 In his own words Smith states, "The works I create are of buildings long forgotten and soon to be demolished.
 I capture their current state of a once thriving but long forgotten space.”
 Smith works on a 1:20 scale and uses everyday materials such as MDF, cardboard, and plastic.
 This project is similar to mine as it is also created in a miniature scale. they are alos related as I will be using everday materials aswell.
 Within my scene I also want to add a sense of a forgotten space by using retro themed furniature and creating a dated almost abandoned look.
 This artist has inspired me to expand the narrative further by adding more small details that develop the realness of the scene and incorporating an old vintage feel.

+## Other research ##
+*Include here any other relevant research you have done.
+This might include identifying readings, tutorials, videos, technical documents, or other resources that have been helpful.
+For each particular source, add a comment or two about why it is relevant or what you have taken from it.*
 ### *Brief resource name/description* ###

 *Provide a link, reference, or whatever is required for somebody else to find the resource.
 Then provide a few comments about what you have drawn from the resource.*